 The Service does not anticipate any lethal or injurious take that would remove individual polar bears or Pacific walruses from the population or prevent their successful reproduction.
-Harassment events are anticipated to be limited to human interactions that lead to short-term behavioral disturbances.
-These disturbances would not affect the rates of recruitment or survival for the walrus and polar bear stocks.
-These proposed regulations do not authorize lethal take, and we do not anticipate any lethal take will occur.
+In fact, the majority of the Service's model runs result in no serious injury Level A harassment or lethal takes and the median of the model runs is 0.0.
+Level B harassment events lead only to short-term, non-injurious behavioral disturbances that do not reduce the affected animals' probability of surviving or reproducing.
+These disturbances would not, therefore, affect the rates of recruitment or survival for the walrus and polar bear stocks.
+These regulations do not authorize lethal take, and we do not anticipate any lethal take will occur.

-4. Mitigation measures will limit potential effects of Industry activities.
+5. Mitigation measures will limit potential effects of Industry activities.

-If these regulations are finalized, holders of an LOA will be required to adopt monitoring requirements and mitigation measures designed to reduce the potential impacts of their operations on walruses and polar bears.
+Under this regulation, holders of an LOA will be required to adopt monitoring requirements and mitigation measures designed to reduce the potential impacts of their operations on walruses and polar bears.
 Seasonal restrictions, early detection monitoring programs, den detection surveys for polar bears, and adaptive mitigation and management responses based on real-time monitoring information (described in these regulations) will be used to avoid or minimize interactions with walruses and polar bears and, therefore, limit potential Industry disturbance of these animals.